Hanapina/AnimeIndex/README.md

 3) Soring your text file by either name, season, or year.

-4) Deleting an entry from your text file. **(This has to be matching case by case or an error will pop out, will think of a way to generate a less case sensitive matching later.)**
+4) Deleting an entry from your text file.

 5) Finding specific entries or entries starting with certain string pattern or entries by year/season.